BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/manual-backup.md

 The lightning channel state is subject to change frequently, particularly if the user truly uses the daily spending wallet every day as the name would imply.
 As a result, we can’t think about the channel state as being a one-time backup.
 Channel state must be backed-up everytime the state is updated.

-As a result, this wallet requires channel state to be backed up automatically to a cloud provider.
-Allowing for it to be backed up manually would create a false sense of security.
+As a result, this wallet requires channel state to be backed up automatically to a cloud provider on each payment.
+Allowing for it to be backed up manually would create a false sense of security and will likely result in user error.

 This trade-off is designed to protect the user.
 In the event that a 3rd party manages to obtain and decrypt the channel state from the cloud storage, there is not a lot they can do; they have no way of stealing the funds without the keys.